JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 shinyApp(ui, server)
 ```

-We can then observe the `click` input and, to demonstrate, render it's value in the UI.
+We can then observe the `click` input and, to demonstrate, render it's value in the UI, see Figure \@ref(fig:dt-button) below.

 ```r
 library(DT)